tringi/papers/win32-wstring_view_api.md

 ```

+### Notes

-**32-bit note:** Yes, I'm ignoring 32-bit code.
+* **32-bit** - Yes, I'm ignoring 32-bit code.
-There won't be new 32-bit Windows as Microsoft's people have
+There won't be any new 32-bit Windows as Microsoft's people have
 [openly acknowledged](https://twitter.com/JosephBialek/status/1581751766793981953)
 on social networks that 32-bit code is being removed from Windows kernel.

-**LA57 note:** Yes, on current era of x86-64 CPUs, it's possible to encode `Length` into upper 2 bytes of the pointer,
+**LA57** - Yes, on current era of x86-64 CPUs, it's possible to encode `USHORT Length` into upper 2 bytes of the pointer,
 and doing so skipping one indirection.
-As of 2023, new server CPUs featuring [5-level paging](https://en.wikipedia.org/wiki/Intel_5-level_paging) are expected
+But as of 2023, new server CPUs featuring [5-level paging](https://en.wikipedia.org/wiki/Intel_5-level_paging) are expected
-to appear on the market, which will use 57-bit pointers, leaving only 7 bits (8 in user mode) for pointer tagging.
+to appear on the market.
+Those support 57-bit pointers, leaving only 7 bits (8 in user mode) for pointer tagging.
+Which is clearly not enough.

 ## Alternative solutions